A numerical approach to particle creation in accelerating toy models: Introduction

-For sufficiently late times, one can estimate the flux of particles received at future null infinity by approximating the field modes by null geodesics, and tracking back their propagation along the collapsing scenario \cite{cmp/1103899181, doi:10.1142/p378}.
+For sufficiently late times, one can estimate the flux of particles received at future null infinity by approximating the {evolution of the} field modes by null geodesics, and tracking back their propagation along the collapsing scenario \cite{cmp/1103899181, doi:10.1142/p378}.
 In this case, the extremely high redshift experienced by these curves after passing very closely by the event horizon, screens all physical details concerning the collapsing star.
 As a result, the frequency spectrum only depends on the final state of the background, i.e., on the mass and angular momentum of the resulting black hole.
-This peculiarity is what allows us to obtain a specific prediction, which is robust despite the approximations involved \cite{cmp/1104180137}.
+This peculiarity is what allows us to obtain a specific prediction \adr{regardless of the particular physical model of the star}, which is robust despite the approximations involved \cite{cmp/1104180137}.

-Because theoretical derivations of particle creation are only possible under idealized settings, simulating quantum field effects numerically - even with simplified models - can give insights on the nature of particle creation and spark new questions in the field of semiclassical gravity.
+Because theoretical derivations of particle creation are only possible under idealized settings, simulating quantum field effects numerically ---even with simplified models--- can give insights on the nature of particle creation and spark new questions in the field of semiclassical gravity.
 As a matter of fact, if one wishes to study the process of particle creation during the full process of gravitational collapse, and explore what is the full spectrum, including dependence with the details of the star, a numerical framework is needed.
 A similar framework is required if one poses the question of particle creation by e.g. mergers of compact astrophysical binaries.
 In this article, we try to take a step forward in this direction.

 Unfortunately, numerical simulations involving QFT in curved spacetimes can be notoriously challenging.
 In particular, to carry out this program we need to set out a scattering problem for a given field equation in asymptotically flat spacetimes \cite{Geroch1977}.
 This is, after fixing initial data for the field modes on past null infinity $\mathcal J^-$, and evolving this data in the background spacetime, we need a way to extract this information back at future null infinity $\mathcal J^+$.
 Cauchy foliations, traditionally used in numerical relativity \cite{10.1093/acprof:oso/9780199205677.001.0001}, are spacelike hypersurfaces that are unable to reach these asymptotic regions of spacetime where radiation is unambiguously defined.
 Consequently, these hypersurfaces are inherently unsuitable for radiation extraction without some degree of systematic error, as post processing methods need to be used, such as direct extrapolation or Cauchy-characteristic extraction \cite{Bishop:1996gt,Taylor:2013zia,Moxon:2021gbv}.